bahrus/pdpu/README.md

 It's kind of like metaprogramming [in nemerle](https://github.com/rsdn/nemerle/wiki/Macros-tutorial) or [sweet.js](https://www.sweetjs.org/), only a hell of a lot easier.

-NB:  Lit-html (also by the Polymer team) also appears to meet the requirements for avoiding the "centrally managed language" label.
+NB:  Lit-html (also by the Polymer team) appears to meet the requirements for avoiding the "centrally managed language" label.
 Like sweet.js above, one can define one's preferred syntax fairly easily (scroll to the bottom of this [link](https://github.com/Polymer/lit-html/issues/399) to see how, as has been done [here](https://github.com/bgotink/lit-html-brackets) ).
-In addition, the ability to define [directives](https://github.com/Polymer/lit-html#directives) also weakens the claim that the syntax is centrally managed, perhaps.
-Hyper-html has [something that may be equivalent](https://viperhtml.js.org/hyperhtml/documentation/#api-3).
+In addition, the ability to define [directives](https://github.com/Polymer/lit-html#directives) also weakens the claim that the syntax is centrally managed, perhaps.  hyperHTML has [something that may be equivalent](https://viperhtml.js.org/hyperhtml/documentation/#api-3).

 Both p-d and p-u have an attribute/property, "on" that specifies an event to monitor for.
 They both attach an event listener for the specified event to the previous (non p-*) element.